Gear manufacturing

-Gear manufacturing refers to the making of gears.
 Gears can be manufactured by a variety of processes, including casting, forging, extrusion, powder metallurgy, and blanking, shaping, grinding, and Computer Numerical Control (CNC) machining.
 As a general rule, however, machining is applied to achieve the final dimensions, shape and surface finish in the gear.
 The initial operations that produce a semifinishing part ready for gear machining as referred to as blanking operations; the starting product in gear machining is called a gear blank.
 The manufacturing process has evolved with the technology given in production starting with most gears being produced by hand to now being produced by multiple methods.

 History

 The origin of gears dates back as early as 4th century China.
 Gears were also found in recorded work of the ancient Greeks and Romans.
 The ancient Greek mathematician Archimedes advanced the understanding and application of gears.
 Early gears were typically made of wood or stone, later using bronze gears.
 During the Middle Ages, gears began to be crafted out of various metals to accommodate for the need for durability and precision.
 During the Industrial Revolution, gears were used in powering the machinery and factories, leading to advancements in gear manufacturing.
 This led to mass production of gears and other metal components.